Tata Starbucks to launch drive-through outlets and home deliveries

 This includes pay and access to medical assistance.
 Any partners diagnosed with COVID-19 will be granted paid leave until they recover fully and are medically cleared to return to work.
 Moreover, if partners who need to self-quarantine will be granted an additional 14 days paid leave.

 "We are committed to ensuring that our partners (employees) should never have to choose between work and taking care of themselves.
 We are closely monitoring the COVID-19 situation and following all government directives in this regard.
-In this unprecedented time, we all must support each other, our customers and communities," said Gurnaney.
+In this unprecedented time, we all must support each other, our customers and communities," said Gurnani.

 India is presently going through an unprecedented complete lockdown of three weeks, ending on April 14, to prevent the spread of the virus.